Contact Us Today (424) 372-3112

 • through fear of bodily harm or retaliation, meaning threats to kidnap or inflict a serious bodily injury or death on the victim;

-• through duress, meaning an implied or direct threat to coerce another person into a sexual act they would not otherwise done;
+• through duress, meaning an implied or direct threat to coerce another person into a sexual act they would not otherwise do;

-• through menace, meaning an act or threat that clearly shows an intent to cause injury on the victim;
+• through menace, meaning an act or threat that clearly shows an intent to cause injury to the victim;

 • through fraud, meaning by use of deceitful tactics or trickery in order to persuade another person to engage in sexual intercourse.

-In most cases, rape charge are filed when some type of force or violence was used against the victim, but can also be filed by the prosecutor in cases of threats and coercion.
+In most cases, rape charges are filed when some type of force or violence was used against the victim, but the prosecutor can also file them in cases of threats and coercion.

 Lack of consent

-It should be noted that a “lack of consent” in a PC 261 rape case is not only a situation where the victim verbally tells defendant they don't consent, but also when the victim:
+It should be noted that a “lack of consent” in a PC 261 rape case is not only a situation where the victim verbally tells the defendant they don't consent but also when the victim:

 • incapable of giving consent because they are highly intoxicated;